A new generation of Cosmoe

 Frequently Asked Questions

-Not yet, unfortunately.
-Cosmoe is still very much a work in progress, and exists as a source-only technology preview for now.
-To run it, clone or download Cosmoe from the Gitlab repo and compile the source code on your Linux distribution of choice.
+Cosmoe is still a work in progress, and exists as a source-only technology preview for now.
+To run it, clone or download the Cosmoe source code repo from Gitlab and compile the code on your Linux distribution of choice.
+There are several sample applications included which demonstrate what it is capable of.

 What are the plans for Cosmoe going forward?

-For more detail on this items and other in-progress aspects of Cosmoe, please see the TODO file in the Cosmoe repo.
+For more details on this items and other in-progress aspects of Cosmoe, please see the TODO file in the Cosmoe repo.

 What license does Cosmoe use?